hitesh181/quizzical/README.md

  Netlify

 # Prerequisite
- Node should be installed on system.
+ Node should be installed on the system.
 # Functionalities
 - Auto Check
 - Fetching random data from Trivia API